EchoNous Announces Sale of 157 Units of Kosmos Ultrasound Technology to Madrid’s Primary Care System

-MADRID, Spain, June 17, 2024 (GLOBE NEWSWIRE) -- EchoNous, a leader in AI-enabled point-of-care ultrasound systems (POCUS), is excited to announce the installation of 157 Kosmos units in more than 150 primary care centers across Madrid, Spain.
-Known for its user-friendly design, the handheld Kosmos system simplifies access to diagnostic-grade imaging, enabling users of various experience levels to perform accurate ultrasound assessments.
+MADRID, June 17, 2024 (GLOBE NEWSWIRE) -- EchoNous, a leader in AI-enabled point-of-care ultrasound systems (POCUS), is excited to announce the installation of 157 Kosmos units in more than 150 primary care centers across Madrid, Spain.
+Known for its portability and user-friendly design, the handheld Kosmos system simplifies access to diagnostic-grade ultrasound imaging, allowing users of almost all experience levels to perform accurate ultrasound assessments.

-The installation aligns with Spain’s initiative to expand the capabilities of its primary care centers and reduce hospital congestion.
-Traditionally, hospitals have been the sole source of ultrasound examinations for Spanish citizens.
-As a result, many hospitals have become overcrowded, often forcing new patients to wait several months to receive diagnoses for myriad conditions.
+The installation is part of Spain’s ongoing initiative to expand the capabilities of its primary care centers and reduce congestion in its hospital system.
+Traditionally, Spanish citizens have relied on hospitals to undergo ultrasound examinations, from standard check-ups to emergency care.
+As a result, many hospitals have become severely overcrowded, often forcing new patients to wait several months for ultrasound examinations, which are required for accurate diagnoses of myriad conditions.

-By empowering primary care physicians with Kosmos, Madrid aims to make primary care centers the first stop for patients requiring ultrasound examinations, removing pressure from hospitals.
-Kosmos offers numerous advanced features such as AI-driven anatomical labeling and precise view identification, allowing the user to examine the patient and determine whether a hospital visit is necessary in minutes.
+By empowering primary care physicians with Kosmos, Madrid’s healthcare system aims to make primary care centers the first stop for patients requiring ultrasound examinations, removing pressure from the hospital system.
+Kosmos offers numerous advanced features, including AI-driven anatomical labeling, precise view identification, and essential cardiac function calculations such as ejection fraction and stroke volume.
+These features enable the user to quickly examine the patient and determine whether a hospital visit is necessary.

-Administering ultrasound examinations as early as possible also increases the efficiency of Madrid’s healthcare system.
+From an operational standpoint, administering ultrasound examinations as early as possible stands to add a new level of efficiency to Madrid’s healthcare system.
 Patients who are confirmed healthy will be diverted from hospitals while patients who require further investigation will face fewer delays between vital examinations.

-“Kosmos helps family physicians perform ultrasounds with remarkable simplicity,” said a Madrid physician involved in the Kosmos rollout.
-“The equipment brilliantly supports the core objectives of introducing ultrasounds to Madrid’s primary care space: reducing unnecessary patient referrals, and optimizing care for people who actually need hospital service.”
+“Kosmos super-portable equipment helps family physicians perform ultrasounds with remarkable simplicity and accuracy while bringing innocuous diagnostic imaging tests directly to the patient’s point of care,” said a Madrid physician involved in the Kosmos rollout.
+“Overall, this type of equipment brilliantly supports the core objectives of introducing ultrasounds to Madrid’s primary care space: increasing the capabilities of first responders, reducing unnecessary patient referrals, and optimizing care for people who actually need hospital service.”

-The implementation of Kosmos positions Spain as a leader in the global adoption of portable ultrasound imaging.
+The implementation of Kosmos positions Spain and the city of Madrid as a leader in the global shift towards the use of portable ultrasound imaging, potentially inspiring other cities and countries to follow suit.
 In addition to expanding access to ultrasound services, the technology provides AI-driven guidance to assist each user’s formal ultrasound training.

-“At EchoNous, our vision is to put Kosmos in the hands of more healthcare professionals while shortening the path of becoming proficient with ultrasound technology,” said Graham Cox, CEO of EchoNous.
-“This partnership is going to bring advanced diagnostic capabilities to millions of people, redefining the concept of primary care as we know it.”
+“At EchoNous, our vision is not only to put Kosmos in the hands of more health care professionals, from doctors to nurses to first responders, but also to shorten the path of becoming proficient with ultrasound technology,” said Graham Cox, CEO of EchoNous.
+“This partnership is going to bring advanced diagnostic capabilities to millions of people and help primary care physicians provide more services to their communities, redefining the concept of primary care as we know it.”

 About EchoNous: